weaversa/cryptol-course/labs/cryptol-overview/overview.md

 Building up more complex properties and relationships between the components of a system allow us to assert with very high confidence that the system is correct.

-* **lambda expressions** / **anonymous functions** -- Cryptol lets users define functions without having to specify a name which can be useful in some circumstances, often to formulate a function which will be the return value of another function.
-Lambda expressions are formed as follows and have types and can be computed with just like regular functions:
+* **lambda expressions** / **anonymous functions** -- Cryptol lets users define functions without having to specify a name.
+This can be useful in some circumstances, such as to formulate a function which will be the return value of another function.
+Lambda expressions have types and can be computed with just like regular functions.
+They are formed as follows:

 ```haskell
 Main> \(x:[32]) -> x*x